secondtonone/scheduled-open-extension/README.md

     - Vivaldi
     - Opera

-> So it doesn't work on **Firefox** or **Safari**?

-No, Firefox uses a different extension format.
-That being said, it is usually not too hard to port extensions from Chrome to Firefox.
-Read [their porting documentation](https://extensionworkshop.com/documentation/develop/porting-a-google-chrome-extension/) for more information.

-Safari uses yet another extension format and porting is usually harder.
-You can find more information [here](https://bartsolutions.github.io/2020/11/20/safari-extension/).

-> Does this work on **Chrome for Android/iOS**?

-Chrome for mobile doesn't currently support extensions.

-> I don't need a **popup tool** for my extension!
-Can I remove it?

-Yes, simply delete the `popup` folder and remove the `default_popup` property from the manifest.

-> I changed some code in the extension, but my **changes aren't taken into account**!

-For most of the changes you make, you will need to reload your extension for the changes to be applied.
-To do that, go to the chrome://extensions page and click the reload button of your extension.
-Note that most of the changes you will make to the settings page or the popup don't require reloading the extension.

-> Can I follow a **tutorial about a v2 extension** with this?

-Most of what you will find in those tutorials still holds with v3.

-However, a few things (notably best practices) have changed.
-You should read the [official migration page (v2 to v3)](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-migration/) before following such a tutorial.

-> When I make an erroneous change in my service worker, the extension doesn't load!
-How can I **debug a service worker**?

-Using the debugger if your service worker is not loaded is not possible.

-However, if you want to test some piece of code before putting it in your service worker, you can:
-- load your extension with a working version of the service worker.
-- click on "service worker" on the page _chrome://extensions_.
-This will open the console attached to the service worker.
-- paste your code in the console and see if any error is logged.

-Note that in this console, you have access to anything your service worker has access to, including its variables, functions and chrome APIs.

 > How do I **uninstall** this extension from my browser?

 - Go to the [extensions page](chrome://extensions): chrome://extensions.